Trying to develop an X-ray generator using a pyroelectric crystal, for less than 100$

 What I want to do next is build a vacuum enclosure, stick the crystal in it , get some vaccum inside it then have a small window where X-rays can escape from.

 I figured that aluminium foil, copper foil and mica are some good candidates for the window material.

 I know it doesn't look like much, but hopefully those fittings are going to be my vacuum chamber.
 Why go for those, instead of a glass envelope? because I wnt to experiment with this, meaning I might want to try different crystal orientations and different window materials, therefore I want something that seals adequately under vacuum and can be easily taken apart.
 Will it really work ?
 I don;t have a clue, but I hope it does.
 All I can do i just hope and speculate, as at the moment I don't have a vacuum pump.

 Speaking of vacuum, there seems to be a sweet spot for the vacuum level for this thing.
 That seems to be somewhere between 1-10 Pa of pressure (or 10^-2 to 10^-3 Torr).
-I'll try to aim for anything under 5 Pa, but as I'm...Read more »
+I'll try to aim for anything under 5 Pa, but as I'm a noob regarding this kind of stuff, again, I can only hoep for the best right...Read more »